tundeLayan/lema-ai/README.md

 - **Code Repository**: Provide access to your code via a Git repository (e.g., GitHub, GitLab).
 - **Readme File**: Include a `README.md` file with instructions on how to install dependencies, set up the database, run migrations (if any), and start both the backend and frontend servers.
-- **Testing Instructions**: Include instructions on how to run your unit tests.